Axyl-Back-from-the-Dead/BunnyManager/README.md

 - [@rushii](https://github.com/rushiiMachine/) - For the installer, zip library and a portion of patching.
 - [@Xinto](https://github.com/X1nto/) - For the preference manager.
+- [@Wing](https://github.com/wingio) - For the overall maintenance of the upstream repository.

 ## License